CodesAFK/codesafk.github.io/_posts/2018-01-02-bloggah-add-simple-layout.md

   {%endhighlight%}

   See?
 Easier, human readable format.
 Isn't that what this is all about?
 Otherwise we'd all just code on a single line.
-  Anyway, the above snippet give us:
+  Anyway, the above snippet would give us:

  <button class="ui secondary button">
    Dark